James Patterson

 Daughter of James Patterson and Bresaya Jane Pounder Patterson

 Eliza was born January 29, 1854.
-She married Alonzo Cameron Browne, who was born October 8, 1853.
+She married Alonzo Cameron Browne, who was born October 8, 1853 at Westmeath, Renfrew County.
 Alonzo was the son of Daniel and Jane Browne.
-They were married May 22, 1880 at the home of Andrew and Sarah Fyfe of Nipissing.
+Alonzo and Eliza were married May 22, 1880 at the home of Andrew and Sarah Fyfe of Nipissing.
 (Sarah was Eliza's sister.)
 The 1881 census shows that Eliza and Alonzo had a daughter Eliza G. Browne, born 1881.
 Alonzo was a farmer, living near his parents and their other nine children at Nipissing.
 Alonzo's father was a doctor.
 Eliza Gertrude Browne was born February 14, 1881 at Parry Sound, Ontario.
 At the time of the 1901 census, the family was farming at Innisfail, Alberta.
 Four children lived at home at the time.
-They are Eliza, born February 14, 1881; Wilfred, born March 24, 1883; Lucy Brown born July 10, 1885; and Elmore Brown, born May 29, 1887.
+They are Eliza Gertrude, born February 14, 1881; Wilfred Bernard, born March 24, 1883; Lucy Ellen Browne born July 10, 1885; and Elmer Patterson Browne, born May 27, 1887.
 At the time of Eliza's father's death in 1902, she was of Innisfail, Alberta.

 At the time of the 1911 census, the family remained living at Innisfail, Alberta.
 Alonzo C. Browne was a farmer aged 56 and was born October, 1854.
 Eliza C. was aged 56 and born January,1855.
 Also living with the family was Lucy E. Browne their daughter, aged 25, born July, 1885.
 A son, Elmer Browne is also a farmer and was aged 24, born May, 1887.
-Eliza Caroline Browne died in 1947.
+Alonzo Cameron Browne died Feb 12, 1934 at Innisfail, Alberta.
+Eliza Caroline Browne died March 26, 1947 at Innisfail, Alberta.

 Patterson Sisters